IsinBlockchainTeam/kbc-icp-incubator-library/README.md

 ## Getting Started

-- Navigate to the `blockchain` and follow the instructions in the `README.md` file
+- First, navigate to the `blockchain` and follow the instructions in the `README.md` file
-- Navigate to the `src` folder and follow the instructions in the `README.md` file
+- Then, Navigate to the `src` folder and follow the instructions in the `README.md` file